TommiDL/LITracer/README.md

      Here some [examples](#pathtracing-renderer-examples) using pathtracing rendering algorithm.

+## Demo

+   Create a pfm file of a demo scene and (optionally) a PNG image.
+This functionality is meant to take confidence with the usage of the code

    The demo command also allows the user to move inside the scene specifying the translation and rotation movements.

    #### Demo usage: